-I(full name) appoint (full name) as my post-operative caretaker for my surgery on recommend that I have qualified 24 hour nursing care, but I d choose this person as my caretaker and accept the risk of my decision.
+I(full name) appoint (full name) as my post-operative caretaker for my surgery on recommend that I have qualified 24 hour nursing care, but I of choose this person as my caretaker and accept the risk of my decision.
 I also understand that my private me dical information will be disclosed to my caretaker as needed to help with my recovery.
-I also understand that any failure on the part of my caretaker does not create a liability to AFPS, which is not responsible for my choice in caretaker and his/her abilities.
+I also understa 1 1 caretaker does not create a liability to AFPS, which is not res 1 his/her abilities.
 I remain solely responsible for my decision.

-Patient Signature: Date: FOR CARETAKER T O SIGN I (full name) agree to care fo r during the post-operative period of 24 hours or more as necessary at fter surgery on(date).
-I do not take this obligation lightly and understand that I cou ld be liable for failure to care for the patient properly.
-I will keep patient's medical information confidential and will not disclose said information to anyone except those people involved in patient's care.
+Patient Signature: Date: FOR CARETAKER TO SIGN I (full name) agree to care for r during the post-operative period of 24 hours or more as necessary af fter surgery on(date).
+I do not take this obligation lightly and understand that I could properly.
+I will keep patient's medical information confident anyone except those people involved in patient's care.
 I agre ee to monitor the patient's vital signs by doing the following and keeping a record of my care: